ICSC Trustee Biographies

 San Francisco, CA

-David Zoba is Senior Vice President of Corporate Real Estate for Gap Inc., the $15 billion retailer operating as Gap, Banana Republic, Old Navy and Outlet divisions.
+David Zoba is the Senior Vice President, Global Real Estate and Store Development for Gap Inc., the $15 billion retailer operating as Gap, Banana Republic, Old Navy and Outlet divisions.
 In this role, Zoba works closely with Gap Inc.'s brand presidents in developing and delivering on the company's strategies to optimize its global real estate fleet.

 Zoba joined The Limited in the mid-1990s to lead real estate law, and then expanded his responsibility significantly to other areas during his seven years with the company.
 He subsequently worked for Galyan's Trading Company, Inc., where as EVP he helped create and launch a specialty sporting goods retailer that later became part of Dick's Sporting Goods.
 Most recently, Zoba was principal and chief operating officer for Steiner + Associates, one of the country's most respected mixed-use retail developers.